SORM: Warrant and notification regulations

 The acquisition of communications by entitled security services in general requires a court warrant, but at the same time they are allowed to start wiretapping before obtaining such warrant.
 The warrant is also only required for communications content, but not metadata (communicating parties, time, location etc.), which may be obtained without the warrant.

 In cases where an FSB operative is required to get an eavesdropping warrant, he is under no obligation to show it to anyone.
 Telecom providers have no right to demand that the FSB provide a warrant, and are denied access to the surveillance boxes.
 The security service calls on the special controller at the FSB headquarters that is connected by a protected cable directly to the SORM device installed on the ISP network.

 Since 2010, intelligence officers can wiretap someone's phones or monitor their Internet activity based on received reports that an individual is preparing to commit a crime.
 They do not have to back up those allegations with formal criminal charges against the suspect.
 According to a 2011 ruling, intelligence officers have the right to conduct surveillance of anyone who they claim is preparing to call for "extremist activity."

 Zakharov v.
 Russia

 In December 2015, The European Court of Human Rights ruled on a case on the legality of Russian SORM legislation.
 In a unanimous Grand Chamber decision, the Court ruled that Russian legal provisions "do not provide for adequate and effective guarantees against arbitrariness and the risk of abuse which is inherent in any system of secret surveillance."
 It noted that this risk "is particularly high in a system where the secret services and the police have direct access, by technical means, to all mobile telephone communications."
 It ruled that therefore, the legislation violated Article 8 of the European Convention on Human Rights.
+In response, the Duma passed a law that allowed the Constitutional Court of Russia to overrule any international court orders that it found to contradict the Russian Constitution.